The fundamental theorem of cubical small cancellation theory: Introduction

 Cubical small cancellation theory is a generalization of classical theory and it was introduced and developed by Wise in \cite{hierarchy}.
-This makes use of theory of non-positively curved cube complexes.
-Instead of standard group presentation, we use cubical presentation, i.e.\ express a group as a quotient of the fundamental group of a non-positively curved cube complex $X$ by subgroup generated by a family of fundamental groups of complexes, which are locally isometrically immersed in $X$.
-Immersed complexes play the role of relators in classical theory.
-Now we introduce two types of pieces, contained in the intersection either of two ``relators'', or of a ``relator'' and the carrier of a hyperplane.
-Our main result is the following theorem, which is the analogue of Greendlinger's Lemma in cubical small cancellation theory and which is sometimes called the fundamental theorem of cubical small cancellation theory: \begin{thm} Let $\langle X,\{Y_i\}\rangle$ satisfy \emph{C(9)} and let $(D,\partial D)\to (X^*,X)$ be a minimal disc diagram.
-Then one of the following holds: \begin{itemize}\item $D$ is a single vertex or single cone-cell,\item $D$ is a ladder,\item $D$ has at least three shells of degree $\leq 4$ and/or corners and/or spurs.\end{itemize}\end{thm} The theorem in the case of C(12) is due to Wise and can be found in \cite{hierarchy}.
+This builds upon the theory of non-positively curved cube complexes.
+Instead of a standard group presentation, we use cubical presentation, i.e.\ express a group as $\pi_1(X)/\langle\!\langle \{\phi_{i*}\big(\pi_1(Y_i)\big)\}\rangle\!\rangle$, where $X$ is a non-positively curved cube complex and each $\phi_i:Y_i\to X$ is a local isometry of cube complexes.Immersed complexes $Y_i$ play the role of relators in classical theory.
+We now introduce two types of pieces, contained in the intersection either of two ``relators'', or of a ``relator'' and the carrier of a hyperplane.
+Our main result is the following: \begin{thm*} Let $\langle X,\{Y_i\}\rangle$ satisfy $\mathrm C(9)$ and let $(D,\partial D)\to (X^*,X)$ be a minimal disc diagram.
+Then one of the following holds: \begin{itemize} \item $D$ is a single vertex or single cone-cell, \item $D$ is a ladder, \item $D$ has at least three shells of degree $\leq 4$ and/or corners and/or spurs. \end{itemize} \end{thm*} The notation is explained in Section~\ref{section cubical presentation}.
+The theorem in the case of $\mathrm C(12)$ is due to Wise and can be found in \cite{hierarchy}.
 Our result partially answers the question on the limits of the theory posed by Wise in section 3.r in \cite {hierarchy}.
+Compared to the proof in \cite{hierarchy} our explanation is shorter, self-contained and works for the more general condition $\mathrm C(9)$ instead of $\mathrm C(12)$.
+Wise's approach generalizes the classical case in ways we have not engaged with, but the most important result there is covered here.